HAPPENSGATE/vkAutoLiker7/README.md

 folder named `./store/`.

 ### Task *tradeclient*
-The task displays a command lin
+The task displays a command line menu where you can send messages to